-In December 2015, the Corporation entered into an interest rate swap to hedge the US dollar interest payments of the term loan (5.0 year US \$4,000 term loan, amortized over 5 years, repayable in equal monthly principal payments of approximately US \$67 plus interest at LIBOR rate plus 200 basis points) over the five year term at a fixed rate of 1.44% plus applicable margin of 200 basis points for an aggregate fixed interest rate of 3.44%.
-The interest rate swap has been designated as a cash flow hedge and the forward current value (fair value) of the interest rate swap as at November 30, 2016 had an unrealized loss of \$18 (2015 - \$nil) which is included in other comprehensive income and accounts payable and accrued liabilities.
+In December 2015, the Corporation entered into an interest rate swap to hedge the U.S. dollar interest payments of the term loan (5.0 year U.S. \$4,000 term loan, amortized over 5 years, repayable in equal monthly principal payments of approximately U.S. \$67 plus interest at LIBOR rate plus 200 basis points) over the five year term at a fixed rate of 1.44% plus applicable margin of 200 basis points for an aggregate fixed interest rate of 3.44%.
+The interest rate swap has been designated as a cash flow hedge and the forward current value (fair value) of the interest rate swap as at November 30, 2017 had an unrealized gain of \$18 (November 30, 2016 - unrealised (loss) of (\$18)) which is included in other comprehensive income and prepaid expenses.

-In July 2016, the Corporation entered into an interest rate swap to hedge the US dollar interest payments of the term loan (7.0 year US \$2,600 term loan, amortized over 7 years, repayable in equal monthly principal payments of approximately US \$31 plus interest at LIBOR rate plus 215 basis points) over the seven year term at a fixed rate of 1.20% plus applicable margin of 215 basis points for an aggregate fixed interest rate of 3.35%.
-The interest rate swap has been designated as a cash flow hedge and the forward current value (fair value) of the interest rate swap as at November 30, 2016 had an unrealized gain of \$38 (2015 - \$nil) which is included in other comprehensive income and prepaid expenses.
+In July 2016, the Corporation entered into an interest rate swap to hedge the U.S. dollar interest payments of the term loan (7.0 year U.S. \$2,600 term loan, amortized over 7 years, repayable in equal monthly principal payments of approximately U.S.\$31 plus interest at LIBOR rate plus 215 basis points) over the seven year term at a fixed rate of 1.20% plus applicable margin of 215 basis points for an aggregate fixed interest rate of 3.35%.
+The interest rate swap has been designated as a cash flow hedge and the forward current value (fair value) of the interest rate swap as at November 30, 2017 had an unrealized gain of \$63 (November 30, 2016 - unrealized gain of \$38) which is included in other comprehensive income and prepaid expenses.

-The table below summarizes the net unrealised gain related to interest rate swaps as at November 30, 2016 & 2015:
+The table below summarizes the net unrealised gain related to interest rate swaps as at November 30, 2017 and November 30, 2016:

 Net unrealized

 Year ended Nature of contracts gain

+November 30, 2017 Interest rate swaps \$81

 November 30, 2016 Interest rate swaps \$20

-November 30, 2015 Interest rate swaps -